 {In our case, the possible real emission Feynman diagrams involve the emission of a gluon from the closed quark loop, as shown in Fig.~\ref{fig:IR}.}

-{Due to the presence of a closed fermionic loop, the amplitudes of these diagrams are proportional to trace over $T^a$, the generator of $SU(3)$ gauge group.
-Since ${\rm tr}(T^a)=0$, diagrams for real corrections give zero.
+{Due to a closed fermionic loop, the amplitudes of these diagrams are proportional to the trace over $T^a$, the generator of the $SU(3)$ gauge group.
+Since ${\rm tr}(T^a)=0$, diagrams for the real corrections give zero.
 Moreover, these real emission diagrams can contribute only at the amplitude-squared level, which is an $\mathcal{O}(\alpha^2 \alpha_s)$ effect with respect to the LO.
-Therefore, real emission diagrams do not contribute at $\mathcal{O}(\alpha \alpha_s)$.
-The absence of real corrections thus demands for cancellation of virtual IR divergences among contributing diagrams, and the two-loop amplitude is expected to be free from any IR divergences in our case.
-Since the form factors $A$ and $B$ for $HV_1V_2$ vertex are independent, at two-loop, they should be separately free from $\frac{1}{\epsilon^3}$ and $\frac{1}{\epsilon^4}$ poles.
-This fact will provide one of the important checks on our calculation.} Furthermore, since the form factor $B$ is zero at the tree-level, and the first non-zero contribution to it arises at one-loop, we expect that the two-loop form factor $B$ does not have $\frac{1}{\epsilon^2}$ UV pole dependence.
+Therefore, the real emission diagrams do not contribute at $\mathcal{O}(\alpha \alpha_s)$.
+The absence of real corrections thus demands the cancellation of virtual IR divergences among the contributing diagrams, and the two-loop amplitude is expected to be free from any IR divergences in our case.
+Since the form-factors $A$ and $B$ for the $HV_1V_2$ vertex are independent, at the two-loop, they should be separately free from $\dfrac{1}{\epsilon^3}$ and $\dfrac{1}{\epsilon^4}$ poles.
+This fact will provide one of the important checks on our calculation.} Furthermore, since the form-factor $B$ is zero at the tree-level, and the first non-zero contribution to it arises at the one-loop, we expect that the two-loop form-factor $B$ does not have $\dfrac{1}{\epsilon^2}$ UV pole dependence.
 This can serve as another consistency check on our calculation.